Jenni4B/myTimer/README.md

 ## Future Features
 1. More themes? 👀

 2. Charts for data
    2.1 Daily streaks
    2.2 Hours Spent
    2.3 Download data

+3. Plans to fix the progression bar on the timer card, visible but not moving 3.1 I want it to be a rainbow as it progresses
+   3.2 It's not in the spot that I want it to be

 ## Updates